JabranShahen/BMAD_POC_NumberGame/docs/prd.md

 ## Executive Summary

  funnums is a casual mobile number-puzzle game where players spot the missing number in a series under time pressure.
 It targets short, repeatable play sessions with three difficulty tiers, motivating progression via scores, history, and "solved" counters.
 It balances quick cognitive challenge with lightweight, friendly UX to avoid player fatigue.
+Ads are out of scope for the current release.

 ### What Makes This Special

 - Time-pressure format for instinctive reasoning and rapid decision-making
 - Difficulty curves tuned per mode with strict answer windows
  - Motivational feedback (sound/animation) and persistent history/achievements
-- Minimal, non-intrusive ads between sessions only
+ - No ads in current scope; focus on core loop and progression

 ---